Infant and toddlers

 Transition from home

 We offer an individualised settling period, matched to the needs of your whānau.
-While the child's needs are paramount, we strongly believe that to build a foundation based on trust the whole family need to be secure in the relationships, surroundings and routines.
+While the child's needs are paramount, we strongly believe that to build a foundation based on trust, the whole family need to be secure in the relationships, surroundings and routines.
 As a core value we offer this time at no cost and the settling period is flexible in length to cater to child and whānau needs and aspirations.

 Transition to the Junior School

 From home or another service, a very similar transition process applies.
-Our Ruma Pepi (infant space) is situated within Whānau Manaaki, our larger older toddler area.
-The transition from Ruma Pepi to the larger space is done at the child's pace over a period of time.
-This transition is normally quite seamless, as there is continuity of care with the teaching team across both areas, meaning the child will stay with their original primary care teacher.
-The older toddler space is set up for under 2's, so children do have the ability throughout the day, at any age, to explore this area and become familiar with the larger space.
+Our Rūma Pēpi (infant room) is situated downstairs in Whare Āwhina, The transition from Rūma Pēpi to the larger Junior space upstairs in Whare Āwhina is done at the child's pace over a period of time.
+This transition is normally quite seamless, as there is familiarity with the teaching team across both areas, meaning the child is likely to be familiar with Junior kaiako.
+Frequent visits will help introduce the pēpi into the new environment.
 These transitions are initiated and driven by the child with the support of their primary caregiver.
-The child is invited to play, eat and sleep on the juniors side when they feel ready.
+The child is invited to play, eat and sleep in the Juniors school space when they feel ready.
 All of this is documented and shared with the children's family, whānau and other kaiako.